Fox News Exclusive: Trump says Mueller made a ‘fool’ of himself

 “The Special Counsel’s report and his statement today made clear that the office concluded it would not reach a determination—one way or the other—about whether the President committed a crime,” they continued.
 “There is no conflict between these statements.”

-Trump went on to blast House Speaker Nancy Pelosi, even giving her a new nickname.
+Trump went on to blast House Speaker Nancy Pelosi, even giving her a new nickname, when asked whether he minds if Mueller testifies to Congress.

 “Nancy Pelosi, I call her Nervous Nancy, Nancy Pelosi doesn’t talk about it,” Trump said, referring to the joint statement.
 “Nancy Pelosi is a disaster, ok?
 She’s a disaster.
 Let her do what she wants, you know what?
 I think they’re in big trouble.”